jaredforth/roy/README.md

 let c = roy::Client::new("https://httpbin.org".to_string());  // Instantiate `Client` with your API's base URL
 ```

-All of the examples below assume that the struct has already been instanciated.
+All of the examples below assume that the struct has already been instantiated.

 ### GET